mpaland/printf/README.md

 ## Highlights and Design Goals

 There is a boatload of so called 'tiny' printf implementations around.
 So why this one?
-[Macro Paland](https://github.com/mpaland) before creating this one, but most of them had very limited flag/specifier support, a lot of other dependencies or were just not standard compliant, and failing most tests in this repository's current test suite.
+[Marco Paland](https://github.com/mpaland) before creating this one, but most of them had very limited flag/specifier support, a lot of other dependencies or were just not standard compliant, and failing most tests in this repository's current test suite.
 Macro therefore decided to write his own implementation, with the following goals in mind:

  - Very small implementation (under 700 lines of code as of July 2021)
  - NO dependencies on other packages or libraries, no multiple compiled objects, just one object file.